jaeyk/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate in Political Science and a [D-Lab Senior Data Science Fellow](https://dlab.berkeley.edu/people/jae-yeon-kim) at UC Berkeley and a [Visiting Student Fellow](https://snfagora.jhu.edu/people/graduate-student-fellows/) at the SNF Agora Institute's P3 Lab at Johns Hopkins University.
+I am a PhD candidate in Political Science and a [D-Lab Senior Data Science Fellow](https://dlab.berkeley.edu/people/jae-yeon-kim) at ￣UC Berkeley and a [Visiting Student Fellow](https://snfagora.jhu.edu/people/graduate-student-fellows/) at the SNF Agora Institute's P3 Lab at Johns Hopkins University.

 As a computational social scientist, my research agenda is interdisciplinary and lies at the intersection of social sciences and data science.
 My current research interests are divided into two streams: (1) data science for social science and (2) social science for data science.
 For the first line of research, I focus on using data science to study political learning, organizing, and mobilization among marginalized populations.
 For the second line of research, I concentrate on using social science to investigate bias and fairness in machine learning applications.
 My dissertation examines the politics of solidarity in multiracial America, and my other research concerns political behavior in the U.S. and beyond.